Suraj7978/classroom-community/README.md

 # classroom-community
-- I want to surpass everything
+- I want to surpass  on everything